wiredmatt/smart-pirates/packages/smart-contracts/README.md

 }
 ```

-To be able to find some gold, you have to pay a fee (to use the equipment and the paths built beforehand, duh).
+To be able to find some gold, you have to pay a fee (to use the equipment and the paths built beforehand).
 This is why this function has the modifier `payable`, this means that when you call this function you should send a specified amount of ETH, if you send less you won't be able to enter the mine

 You should also choose a `spot` in which to look for some gold.
 Think of it this way: